 And, as time goes on, I might even tell you about some of the 'not so wonderful people' I have worked for.
 My lawyer is standing by.

 When it comes to people with great foresight and vision, my good friend Angelo Piazza comes to mind.
 Angelo was managing a wonderful jazz club in Tampa, Florida a few years back.
 One day he called me and said, "Tommy, I want to do one night every week of jazz standards in the tradition of Nat Cole and Frank Sinatra, and you are my man."
 Well, I thought he was crazy.
 Only high energy fusion groups were performing there, and I didn't think I was the right one for this club.
 He said, "Good music is good music, and you will start in two days!"
 I called the best jazz players I could think of, and we were on that bandstand on Monday night.
 For the next 18 months there was standing room only.
 This might be the only time that I beat out Monday Night Football.
 I also feel like I did some of my best singing with this band.
 Great jazz musicians bring out the best in me.
-Angelo had a splendid idea, and I'm grateful to have been a part of it.
+Angelo had a splendid idea, and I'm grateful for that phone call.
 Thank you, Angelo.

 One of the pleasures, and I might add privileges, of being in the entertainment business, is meeting and performing with truly talented musicians.